ObjectIsAdvantag/hackathon-resources/pixelscamp-lisbon/README.md

 - @meraki, #meraki

-## How to get support ?

-- Come to the Cisco Booth and get your email address added to the CiscoSpark room: "PixelsCamp Tek Support" room.
-This is your 2nd place where to get information and support.
-Should we mention: 1st place is to reach to us directly !
-- Register your email on Spark https://www.ciscospark.com/
-- [Optional] install Spark on your laptop or Mobile : https://www.ciscospark.com/downloads.html

-Here are the technologies featured for the whole event, and related mentors:

-- CiscoSpark (messaging, calls and meetings platform): Austin Hyland, John Higgins, Stève Sfartz (Cisco)
-- Tropo (Phone communication API): Austin Hyland, John Higgins, Stève Sfartz (Cisco)
-- Meraki (Wifi API): Rui Bras Fernandes, Stève Sfartz  (Cisco)

-## Meraki Challenge
+## Cisco APIs Challenge

-we'll give away one Meraki Access Points for each of the best prototypes built with the Meraki technology, and for up to a total value of 20 K€,
+We'll give away one [Meraki Access Point Hardware]((https://meraki.cisco.com/products/wireless)) for each of the best prototypes embedding the Meraki & Tropo APIs, and for up to a total value of 20 K€ Meraki Hardware.

 The Meraki technology lets you build outstanding applications by interacting with the Wifi Network.

-Typical use cases :
+Here are the typical use cases :
 - detect presence from Mobile phones that have Wifi or Bluetooth activated,
 - customize the landing page as users join your Wifi Network
 - geo-locate your users via Wifi triangulation

+Read [support section below](#how-to-get-support) for more info on the technology.

 ## Cisco TechTalks